-Since 2005, Westernacher has been supporting companies in the spare parts logistics business with the creation of concepts and prototypes and with the implementation of SAP systems.
+Since 2005, Westernacher has been advising companies in the spare parts logistics business with the creation of concepts and prototypes and with the implementation of SAP systems.
 In the spare parts planning sector, we primarily work with the Service Parts Planning (SPP) solution developed by SAP for forecasting, inventory planning, procurement and distribution of large volumes of service parts while maintaining targeted service levels.
-SAP has announced that this application will be available on SAP S/4HANA, making it ideal for companies that distribute large volumes of aftermarket service parts to numerous stocking locations.
+As Extended Service Parts Planning (eSPP) on S/4HANA the solution is ideal for companies that hold large quantities of spare parts at numerous warehouse locations.

 Effective planning raises margins by optimizing sales potential and minimizing stock issues.
 Whilst sales potential has always been the focus of the company, inventory optimization in particular can release significant untapped potential.
 Avoiding lost sales due to sold-out goods (stock out) or of excess inventory (over-stocking) that can only be sold through price reductions provides a direct and lasting contribution to improved margins.

 SAP Customer Activity Repository (CAR) provides a common foundation and a harmonized multichannel transaction data model for all consuming applications.